jamesplease/redux-resource/docs/guides/lists.md

 });
 ```

-You should use the same list for the lifetime of the request.
-For instance,
-if you use a particular list for the "pending" action, then you will want
-to use that same list for the "success" action, too.

 You only need to specify a list for create or read actions.
 Because lists
 only store IDs, they get resource updates automatically.
 And successful
 deletes will remove the deleted resources from all lists automatically.

+> Note: If you specify a list for other actions, nothing bad will happen.
+It's
+  just not necessary.

 ### Why Use Lists

 There are two use cases for lists.
 Let's look at them.

-#### Server-side Ordering
+#### Ordering

 In your state slice, resources aren't stored in any order: they're just
 keys on the `resources` object.
 Frequently, applications will need to preserve